 You have to touch the curves, one by one, activating the properties and assigning the corresponding elevation.
-In this case, since there are each 25 centimeters, the green curve would be 322, and the following ones for To get to the blue would be 322.25, 322.50, 322.75
+In this case, since they are every 25 centimeters, the green curve would be 322, and the following for To get to the blue would be 322.25, 322.50, 322.75

-In the case of celestial ones, see that criterion is occupied to know how is the behavior of that zone.
-This is why the main ones must be put in different color.
+In the case of the celestial ones, see that criteria are used to know how the behavior of that area is.
+For this reason, the main ones should be put in a different color.

 You can check that all were elevated, seeing an isometric view.

 To do this, we go to the left panel, in the tab Prospector, And we created a new surface, type TIN.